Types of Laser Treatments, How They Work, and Their Uses

 Specific Warnings

-• Ablative Lasers: High risk of infection; require significant downtime.
+• Ablative Lasers: High risk of infection; require significant recovery.

-• Non-Ablative Lasers: Caution in patients with darker skin types (risk of hyperpigmentation).
+• Non-Ablative Lasers: Can be risky in patients with darker skin types (risk of hyperpigmentation).

 • IPL: Not suitable for very dark skin (risk of burns and pigmentation changes).